Timber rattlesnake: Conservation status

 Timber rattlesnakes have already been extirpated in Maine and Rhode Island and only one population remains in New Hampshire.
 They are protected in many of the Appalachian states, but their populations continue to decline.
+While C. horridus was historically abundant throughout New England, there has been a recent decline in the last known population in New Hampshire that is heading toward extinction because of genetic isolation, inbreeding, and stochastic weather events that render the population susceptible to opportunistic pathogens.